 - contact members to ask for help with Club activities

-The programme card gives the names of committee members plus the phone numbers and Club email address of key people.
+The programme card gives the names, phone numbers and Club email addresses of key people (chairman, membership secretary and archivist).

 The legal reason under GDPR for holding and using members’ personal data in this way is legitimate interests.
 The data are used only in ways members would reasonably expect when they pay their annual subscription and their use does not have a detrimental effect on members’ privacy.

-When face-to-face speaker meetings are held, members and any guests are asked to sign in to:
+When face-to-face speaker meetings are held, members and any guests present are asked to sign in to:

-- provide a list of those present in event of need to evacuate the building
+- provide a list of those present in event of a need to evacuate the building

 - provide information to the committee on numbers attending meetings